AI-News-Team/AI-News/shared/README.md

 Various utilities of use to both the front-end and back-end modules by AI-DAILY Team for AI-DAILY Team

-# Breakdown of the Shared Library
+# Breakdown of the Library

 ### Method
 A type that defines `HTTP` request methods, including: